business practices

 Making Contact

-My web site offers three ways for prospective customers to contact me: telephone number, e-mail address and a contact form.
+My web site offers three ways for prospective customers to contact me: telephone number, e-mail address, and a contact form.

 I thought that most people would use the e-mail link.
-My assumption was that people would prefer and trust their own e-mail software more than a plain web-page contact form.
+My assumption was that people would prefer and trust their own e-mail software more than a basic web-page contact form.

 Over the past three years, 5% of potential customers used the telephone number, 30% used the e-mail address and 65% used the contact form.

 Forms can capture not only the person’s name and e-mail address but also any other information you might need.
-However, asking too many questions risks turning a simple contact form into an interrogation and frighten customers away.
+However asking too many questions risks turning a simple contact form into an interrogation and frighten customers away.

 Contact forms are easy to implement.
 Web hosts usually include CGI-based e-mail forms.
 Blog software either has contact forms built-in or there’s a free plugin available.
 There are a few third-party-hosted form services.

-Contact forms do attract spammers and there are ways to minimize this nusiance.
+Contact forms do attract spammers and there are ways to minimize this nuisance.
 But any spam that does come through a contact form is far outweighed by the benefits of having such a form on your web site.
+I mention this because I’ve noticed that many photographers’ web sites don’t have a contact form.

-Just a short list of a few resources for learning to price commercial photography.
-I’m not vouching for any of these.
+Here’s some resources for learning to price commercial photography.
+But I’m not vouching for any of these.
 A photographer would be foolish to base their business practices on numbers from someone else’s web site.
 Use these for informational purposes and to help understand the underlying principles.

-• The News Photographers Association of Canada Cost of Doing Business Calculator (CODB) is a good place to start.
-You may be quite surprised at what your CODB is.
+— The News Photographers Association of Canada Cost of Doing Business Calculator (CODB) is a good place to start.
+You may be surprised at your CODB.

-• The Canadian Association of Professional Image Creators has a PDF listing suggested minimum usage fees (i.e. licensing fees only).
+— The Canadian Association of Professional Image Creators has a PDF listing suggested minimum usage fees (i.e. licensing fees only).
 Main page > Useful Resources > Resources > Reproduction Fee Schedule.
 The site has other useful information.

 Continue reading →

 The photo assignment has been completed and the finished pictures and invoice have been sent to the customer.
-But for whatever reason, the customer’s plans have changed and they now want to reduce the usage or even cancel usage altogether.
+But the customer’s plans have changed and they now want to reduce the usage or even cancel it altogether.

 Should you, the photographer, reduce the original license fee and send a new invoice?

-Perhaps the customer originally requested a five-year license for some business portraits but their plans changed and now they want only a one-year license.
+Perhaps the customer originally requested a five-year license but their plans changed and now they want only a one-year license.
 Maybe the customer initially wanted a license for sales brochures and web use but now they’ve decided to go web only.
-Or perhaps the work included a license for magazine advertising but the customer cancelled their advertising campaign.

 Continue reading →

-One lump or two?
+One Lump or Two?

 In the previous post, it was mentioned that some professional photographers will list their creative fee and licensing fee separately while others will combine the two fees into one number.
 Which method is better?